gravitational/careers/challenges/data-engineer/challenge-1.md

   moving parts as possible.
 This is not only going to help in reviewing the solution, but is also often a way to distill a design to its essential parts.
-* *Suggesting custom security algorithms* for handling PII is always a bad idea unless you are a trained security researcher/engineer.
-Stick to industry proven methods.
+* *Custom Security Algorithms.* Implementing custom security algorithms/authentication schemes is always a bad idea unless you are a trained security researcher/engineer.
+It is definitely a bad idea for this task.
+  Try to stick to industry proven security methods as much as possible.
+* *Not communicating.* Submitting all your code in a single PR, or splitting PRs along different lines than the Ingestion/Business Queries split we ask for, makes it harder for us to give you incremental feedback.
+We are a distributed team, so structured, asynchronous communication is critical to us.

 ## Questions

-It is OK to ask the interview team questions.
+It is okay to ask the interview team questions.
 Some folks stay away from asking questions to avoid appearing less experienced, so we provide examples of questions to ask and questions we expect candidates to figure out on their own.

 Here is a great question to ask:

-> Is it OK for everything to run locally?
+> Is it okay for everything to run locally?
 I would build a real data warehouse
 > using something like Redshift or Snowflake, but for this challenge
 > everything will be driven by a Makefile and run locally.